nspenner/blog/_posts/2018-09-17-creating-my-portfolio.md

   }
 ```

 Grid is great!
 Of course, some of the actual content boxes had their own CSS, like the top biography which spanned both columns.
+For the most part, however, this CSS was the bulk of my layout.

 Unfortunately, I soon ran into a problem when I actually added content to the site: